-Lance Corporal Targett had not been selected to serve in any of the first six drafts; in fact he had been posted in Scotland for some seven months before his turn would come.
+Private Tibbo had not been selected to serve in any of the six first drafts; he was to have been posted in Scotland for some seven months before his turn would come.
 When it did come, his draft would be dispatched directly to France.